kyktommy/kyktommy.github.io/content/posts/git-move-repo.md

     git pull --all
     ```

-3. change remote to new repo url
+3. Change remote to new repo url

     ```
     git remote set-url origin <new_repo>
     ```

-4. push all to new repo url
+4. Push all to new repo url

     ```
     git push --all